Grace Brooker: 2022–23

 Despite missing out on selection for the Black Ferns for their World Cup defence on home soil, Brooker assisted the Black Ferns with video analysis during the tournament.

 Brooker was named in the Black Ferns side to compete in the Pacific Four Series and O’Reilly Cup.
 On 23 September 2023, she captained the Black Ferns XV's team against a Manusina XV's side at Navigation Homes Stadium in Pukekohe.
 She scored a try in her sides 38–12 victory.

 2025

 Brooker played in Matatū's 31–25 victory over Chiefs Manawa in Super Rugby Aupiki on the 1st of March.

 Australian rules career

 In March 2025, AFLW club announced they had signed Brooker as a rookie.
 She moved to Australia following the end of the 2025 Super Rugby Aupiki season.
+She played five games and scored two goals in her debut season in the league.
+At the end of the season, she left the Bombers to focus on rugby.